valeriangalliat/pidgin-jvc-smileys/README.md

 -----------

-This repo contains the custom smileys directory and XML file to provide the JeuxVideo.com smileys to Pidgin, to be merged in `~/.purple` directory, together with the script that generated the XML file (see `make` script).
+This repo contains the custom smileys directory and XML file to provide the JeuxVideo.com smileys to Pidgin, together with the script that generated the smiley files and the XML file (see `smileys-xml` script).

 The script expects a list of smileys (code and file) in standard input, and will dump the XML on standard output, while renaming smiley files